stefanlindblad/schemeMate/README.md

 * neg? - All parameters negative?

 ### Implemented utility functions:
+* display - prints the given input to the console
-* display / ' - prints the given input without evaluating it
+* ' - uses the given input without evaluating it
 * exit - exits the program with the given error code
 * define - define new symbols or functions
 * set! - override existing symbols or functions